“For I know that this will turn out for my deliverance through your prayer and supply of the spirit of Jesus Christ.”

 This is the second reason for Paul’s confidence that he would be released from prison.

-It was obvious that the Philippians loved Paul.
+It was evident that the Philippians loved Paul.
 They cared enough for him to send Epaphroditus over hundreds of hazardous miles.
 He almost lost his life in the process.

 “and the supply of the spirit of Jesus Christ”

-This is the third reason why Paul felt he would be delivered from prison.
+This is the third reason why Paul felt God would deliver him from prison.
 The “supply of the Spirit” means the Holy Spirit.
 This is a functional title for the Holy Spirit (what He does).
 The Holy Spirit would move providentially upon the authorities in Rome so that they would be disposed to release Paul.

 The word “supply” was used for a wealthy person who bore the expenses of a city-state drama choir.
-These productions were very expensive.
+These productions were costly.
 It took someone very wealthy to pick up the tab.
 God, who is incalculably wealthy, provided the “supply” of the Spirit so that Paul could continue living.

-Paul was a person of confidence because he placed that confidence in something solid—truth.
+Paul was a person of confidence because he placed that confidence in something substantial—truth.

 Do you place your confidence in truth?
 Adversity is where we find whether we have that confidence in God’s truth.
 Poise in setback has its roots in the Word.